vasilvalkov/CSharp-Part-1/02. Data-Types-and-Variables/homework/03. Variable in Hexadecimal Format/README.md

 Use Windows Calculator to find its hexadecimal representation.
 Print the variable and ensure that the result is `254`.

+## Submission
-_You do not have to submit anything for this problem._
+- You do not have to submit anything for this problem